usama-bit137/calculator/README.md

 # calculator
 ## Introduction

 This is the final keystone project for the Odin Foundations course.
 The purpose is to create a calculator user-interface with clickable buttons which displays the calculation.
-It is modelled after the CASIO fx-991EX CLASSWIZZ, though to avoid copyright infringement, it is names TESSIO after the most evocative and simultaneously forgettable character in The Godfather series.
+It is modelled after the CASIO fx-991EX CLASSWIZZ, though to avoid copyright infringement, it is named TESSIO after the most evocative and simultaneously forgettable character in The Godfather series.

 This app uses the object `calculation` to construct a calculation based on keys pressed.
 The object is predefined with keys `a`, `b`, and `operation`.
 We delineate between operational keys such as `*/-+` by using an `if (statement)` which can be seen in the line: